INRIA/zelus/readme.txt

   1. Compile the library using ocamlcp: cd lib; make clean OCAMLC="ocamlcp -p a" byte

-  2. Compile the output of hyc using ocamlcp, e.g., cd examples/bouncingball; make clean OCAMLC="ocamlcp -p a" byte
+  2. Compile the output of zeluc using ocamlcp, e.g., cd examples/bouncingball; make clean OCAMLC="ocamlcp -p a" byte

   3. Run the program (using -maxt to terminate normally):